indygreg/python-zstandard/README.rst

 time all desired functionality has been implemented and the project author is satisfied with the Python API, the project will enter beta status.

-There is continuous automation for Python versions 2.6, 2.7, and 3.3+ on Linux x86_x64.
-The author also develops with Python 3.5 on Windows 10.
+There is continuous integration for Python versions 2.6, 2.7, and 3.3+ on Linux x86_x64 and Windows x86 and x86_64.
 The author is reasonably confident the extension is stable and works as advertised on these platforms.

 Expected Changes
 ----------------